scalabli/yadig/docs/reqcontext.rst

 Purpose of the Context
 ----------------------

-When the :class:`Flask` application handles a request, it creates a :class:`Request` object based on the environment it received from the WSGI server.
+When the :class:`API` application handles a request, it creates a :class:`Request` object based on the environment it received from the WSGI server.
 Because a *worker* (thread, process, or coroutine depending on the server) handles only one request at a time, the request data can be considered global to that worker during that request.
-Flask uses the term *context local* for this.
+Citus uses the term *context local* for this.

-Flask automatically *pushes* a request context when handling a request.
+Citus automatically *pushes* a request context when handling a request.
 View functions, error handlers, and other functions that run during a request will have access to the :data:`request` proxy, which points to the request object for the current request.